spanner888/CamScripts/README.md

 Details of using each macro are in the following files and also within each macro, including some information on adapting to your needs.

 Note: the 3x readme below are still WIP.
-They are also available from the Scripts menu and are included with the files that are installed.
+They are also available in the CamScripts install directory and in the repo which is linked from the Scripts menu.
+In addition, there is plenty of helpfull detail in the exampe and import scripts and help will be available from the FreeCAD forum link.

 ![README 1 Import CSV Tool data](README 1 Import CSV Tool data.md)